-React Toastify : The complete guide.
+React Toastify : The complete guide (updated for 2026).

 React Toastify: the complete guide

-React Toastify : The complete guide.
+React Toastify : The complete guide (updated for 2026).

 Dead Simple Chat Team